5 Reasons Why You Still Need an Email Newsletter

-First, let’s not forget that even if social media networks such as Facebook, LinkedIn and Twitter are gaining in popularity everyday, not everyone has a social-media account or reads blogs on a regular basis, whereas pretty much everyone has an email address.
-Without an email newsletter, you are therefore limiting your reach to a smaller target audience.
+First, let’s not forget that even if social media networks such as Facebook, LinkedIn and Twitter are gaining in popularity everyday, not everyone has a social-media account, whereas pretty much everyone has an email address.

 How you’ll know for sure

 The only way for you to know for sure if you should keep your email newsletter or create a new one is to test it and as you do, you will probably realize that blogs, social-media networks and email newsletters are not conflicting communications strategies but complementary ones that serve different purposes.

 So, the real issue may not be whether it is still worth doing an email newsletter but how you can better integrate your email newsletter with your other marketing initiatives, be they social-media networks, mobile marketing, search engine optimization or even teleprospecting.

 Create engaging newsletters that maintain a personal connection with your leads and contacts.